-CNN has been used successfully for many short text classification tasks such as sentiment analysis from Twitter [2], movie review analysis from sentence classification [3], and customer churn prediction by analyzing social media data, such as microblog data, for telecommunication industry [4].
-Inspired by these widely adopted application examples of CNN, in this paper, we use CNN for long actual phone call transcript data analysis for call intent prediction.
-For this purpose, we collaborate with our client, one of the biggest auto dealerships in the United States, to use its actual customers' phone call data for building a model of call intent prediction that could produce real positive impact on the auto dealer's business.
-We use audio recordings of actual customer phone calls and apply our company's speech recognition techniques to translate the audio data into text data (transcripts) for analysis.
-Totraina CNN model with many parameters through supervised learning, a big challenge is how to annotate sufficient training examples in a cost-efficient way for building a reliable CNN predictive model.
-When we tested and analyzed existing CNN models [4] for our churn prediction work, we found out that the CNN models were not trained well enough due to too few training examples.
+CNN has been used successfully for many short text classification tasks such as sentiment analysis from Twitter [2], movie review analysis from sentence classification [3], and customer churn prediction by analyzing social media data, such as microblog data, for the telecommunication industry [4].
+Inspired by these widely adopted application examples of CNN, in this paper, we use CNN for actual long phone call transcript data analysis for call intent prediction.
+For this purpose, we collaborate with our client, one of the biggest auto dealerships in the United States, to use its actual customers' phone call data for building a model for call intent prediction that could produce a positive impact on the auto dealer's businesses.
+We use audio recordings of actual customer phone calls and apply speech recognition techniques to translate the audio data into text data (transcripts) for analysis.
+To train a CNN model with many parameters through supervised learning, a big challenge is how to annotate sufficient training examples in a cost-efficient way for building a reliable CNN predictive model.
+When we tested and analyzed existing CNN models [4] for the task of churn prediction for telecommunication industry [5], we found out that the CNN models were not trained well enough due to too few training examples.
 As a result, the reported classification performance is not very satisfactory [4].
-To solve the problem of insufficient training data for deep learning, our company has recently developed a scalable data labeling method to label the transcript data on the utterance level.
+To solve the common problem of insufficient training data for deep learning, we have recently developed a fast and scalable data labeling method to label our transcript data.
+Furthermore, the labeling is on the utterance level.
 With the power of this scalable data labeling tool, it only takes our four labelers approximately two weeks to gain sufficient training, validation, and testing examples.

 Our call intent prediction system consists of four core components.
 First, we collect the phone call transcript data from the database.
-We only collect the caller channel transcripts since our domain knowledge of auto dealer enterprise customer service interactions informs us that customers' call intent signals are mainly contained in the caller channel, not in the agent channel.
-This has an added benefit since the use of the caller transcript can significantly reduce the amount of data for both data labeling and data analytics.
-Second, we label the ground-truth data as the training, validation, and testing examples, using our domain knowledge about call intent from the collected caller channel transcripts with the scalable data-labeling method.
-Third, we use natural language processing (NLP) algorithms for document tokenization and words' embed dedvector representation.
-The fourth and final component is training the multi-class text classification model for call intent prediction using the CNN algorithm.
+We only collect the caller channel transcripts since our domain knowledge about the customer service interactions of auto dealer enterprises tells us only the caller channel is useful for predicting customers' call intent; the agent channel is not useful.
+This has an augmented benefit since the sole use of the caller transcript can significantly reduce the amount of data for both data labeling and data analysis.
+Second, we annotate the ground-truth data as training, validation, and testing examples, using our domain knowledge about call intent from the collected caller channel transcripts with the scalable data-labeling method.
+Third, we use natural language processing algorithms for document tokenization and words' embedded vector representation.
+The fourth and final component is training the multi-class text classification model for predicting call intent using the CNN algorithm.
 Experimental results show that when sufficient training examples are provided, our CNN model generates state-of-the art performance in text classification for customer call intent prediction according to the quantitative metrics of accuracy, F1-score, precision and recall.
 Our contributions are demonstrated in the following two aspects:

-- We conduct the analysis on actual customers' phone calls for customer call intent prediction.
-To the best of our knowledge, it is the first proposal to use the caller channel transcripts from the caller-agent two channel phone conversations for this prediction task.
-This not only reduces the amount of data for both fast data labeling and data analysis, but also improves the prediction performance. - We develop AI algorithms including NLP and CNN algorithms for multi-class call intent prediction from transcripts of customer phone calls with sufficient training data to make the CNN model optimal.
+- We conduct the analysis on real customers' phone calls for customer call intent prediction.
+To the best of our knowledge, it is the first proposal to only use the caller channel transcripts from the caller-agent two-channel phone conversations for this prediction task.
+This not only reduces the amount of data for both data labeling and data analysis, but it also improves the prediction performance. - We develop AI algorithms including NLP and CNN algorithms for multi-class call intent prediction from transcripts of customer phone calls with sufficient training data to make the CNN model optimal.